sudarshan2401/tp/docs/UserGuide.md

 ```
 John has been removed from CS2103T
 ```
-4. You have successfully removed John from CS2103T. :tada:
+4. You have successfully removed "John" from "CS2103T". :tada:

 <box type="info">